Adapt apps for mixed-OS Kubernetes clusters using node selectors or taints and tolerations in AKS hybrid

 Specify toleration for pod

-You specify a toleration for a pod in the pod specification YAML.
-The following toleration "matches" the taint created by the kubectl taint line shown above.
-The result is that a pod with the toleration will be able to schedule onto the tainted nodes.
+You can specify a toleration for a pod in the pod specification YAML.
+The following toleration "matches" the taint created by the kubectl taint line shown in the previous example.
+The result is that a pod with the toleration can schedule onto the tainted nodes.

 tolerations: